alicancv/Crow-Mirror-Tool-Addon-For-Blender/README.md

 # Crow-Mirror-Tool-Addon-For-Blender
 A mirror tool (addon) for Blender.
 It is used for mirroring curves and meshes.
-When it mirrors it also mirrors origin of the object providing a consitent mirroring for both meshes and curves.
+When it mirrors it also mirrors origin of the object providing a consistent mirroring for both meshes and curves.
 It also has hair mirror tool.

 # Mesh and Curve Mirroring
 https://github.com/user-attachments/assets/2669e18d-5361-453b-8ff9-c1241562038c